Jedi census phenomenon: England and Wales

 In 2021, Humanists UK asked nonreligious people not to protest the census religion question by writing in "Jedi" but rather to select "no religion" instead.
+The 2021 United Kingdom census recorded a dramatic decline in the number of Jedi Knights with fewer than 1,600 followers in England and Wales.
+The 2011 census recorded over 176,000 followers and the 2001 census recorded over 390,000 followers.

 Scotland

 In Scotland, 14,052 people stated that Jedi was their current religion (14,014 "Jedi", 24 "Jedi Order" and 14 "Sith") and 2,733 stated that it was their religion of upbringing (2,682 "Jedi", 36 "Jedi Order" and 15 "The Dark Side") in the 2001 census.
 The proportion of people stating their religion as Jedi in Scotland was lower than that in England and Wales, at 0.277%.

 In April 2009, it became known that eight police officers serving with Scotland's largest police force, Strathclyde, listed their official religion as Jedi in voluntary diversity forms.
 The details were obtained in a Freedom of Information request by Jane's Police Review.

 Criticism

 The Atheist Foundation of Australia objects to non-religious individuals answering with any joke answer as this would lead to an underrepresentation of non-religious people in census data.